 How to participate

-- On Friday, August 5, 2011, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, resources, ideas, etc. Write a letter to the administrators in your area.
+- On Thursday, August 15, 2013, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, resources, ideas, etc. Write a letter to the administrators in your area.
 Post a top ten list.
-Make a podcast or a video.
+Make a podcast or a video or a voice-narrated presentation.
 Highlight a local success or challenge.
 Recommend some readings.
+Create an app, game, or simulation.
+Draw a cartoon.
 Do an interview of a successful technology leader.
 Respond to some of the questions below or make up your own.
 If you participated in years past, post a follow-up reflection.
 Whatever strikes you.

 Some prompts to spark your thinking

-- What do effective K-12 technology leaders do?
+- What do effective P-12 technology leaders do?
 What actions and behaviors can you point to that make them effective leaders in the area of technology?

 - Do administrators have to be technology-savvy themselves in order to be effective technology leaders in their organizations?